stevemac321/ekg-anomaly-tensorflow-demo/README.md

 ---

 ## How to Run
+Run the model_client.py to load the keras model directly, it sends some hardcoded test data.
+Or skip right to the "Start the Flask server" for the more full featured experience.

 ### Start the Flask Server

-cd EKG\_Anomaly\_Server
 venv\Scripts\activate       # or source venv/bin/activate on macOS/Linux
 python serve_ekg_autoencoder.py

 The server will run at `http://127.0.0.1:5000`.
-Run the test.py in the client directory to get a sample out of the .csv files.

-You can view the prediction results and logs on this web page in your browser.
+Run the flask_client.py.
+It opens a random record from normal.csv and anomaly.csv, prints the result to the console.
+The Flask server posts the result to its webpage.
+If local ttp://127.0.0.1:5000, if the Flask server is on a remote machine, you can view it by <Remote Machine URL>:5000 as below:

  "EKG Predictions Dashboard".
 Example:

 2025-06-18 05:13:10